 Our favourite part were the roundhouses, which were carefully reconstructed using the old materials and methods.
 It was amazing to learn in detail how they were built.
 Afterwards, it was much easier to understand the ruined settlement leading up the slope to the top of the hill.
 Make sure to walk the round tour for a cave and nice views along the backside of the hill.

 Here is where things get interesting.
-The intercity buses from Nicosia to Limassol do stop here – in front of the Oasis restaurant to be precise.
+The intercity buses from Nicosia to Limassol do stop here – in front of the Oasis Restaurant to be precise.
 The stop is called Choirokoitia and in doubt, you can tell your bus driver where you want to get out.
 If you get a daily ticket for 9€, you can just hop off the bus, visit the archaeological site, and hop on the next bus (or two buses later) again.
 The guys at the ticket office even kept our luggage for us so that we didn't have to carry it around.

 Limassol has a lot to offer: from ancient archaeological sites to a modern marina combined with a buzzing nightlife.
-The waterfront is lined by the promenade the Molos, which is great for some strolling and people watching.
+The waterfront is lined by a promenade, the Molos, which is great for some strolling and people watching.
 And don't forget the city beach, which is not the most beautiful beach on the island, but it's sufficient for a quick beach fix.
 Check out Lady's Mile Beach for a nicer beach.

 As Limassol is Cyprus's second biggest city, direct buses do not only run from Nicosia but also from other cities like Paphos or Larnaca.